 - 1. How the candidate applies the knowledge, understanding and skills of working from their chosen pathway area - 2.
 How the candidate applies knowledge and understanding of theories, models and approaches in their chosen pathway area - 3.
 How the candidate uses reflective and critical thinking in the context of their chosen pathway area - 4.
-How the candidate has shown self-awareness in order to improve practice, including how their own practice and that of others meets standards and requirements - 5.
-How the candidate applies understanding and knowledge of how to maintain and improve outcomes for individuals within their chosen pathway, including their use of person/child-centred approaches - 6.
+How the candidate applies understanding and knowledge of how to maintain outcomes for children within their chosen pathway area - 5.
 How the candidate builds arguments and makes judgements related to work in their chosen pathway area

 To meet the requirements of the grading descriptors (Appendix 2), it is anticipated that all discussion points in Table 1 will be covered.
-However, the depth and level of coverage of each discussion point will be dependent on the assessor's review of the evidence submitted - some discussion areas may require further review and exploration than others.